techgrounds/techgrounds-Rogier1978/000_Project/000_Version1.0/B-timelog.md

 Friday 30-06-2023
 - Day for documentation.

 ### END OF WEEK 4 REVIEW
 I know the easy things have been deployed.
 Everything takes more time then before.
 Need to change my mindset.
-First weekend
+Things that need to be done:
+- Database
+- Postdeployment scripts (there is a storage account but not functioning as desired)
+- Recovery vault
+- (Version 1.1)

+## WEEK 5
+Monday 03-07-2023

+Tuesday 04-07-2023

+Wednesday 05-07-2023

+Thursday 06-07-2023

+Friday 07-07-2023

+### END OF WEEK 5 REVIEW

+## WEEK 6
+Monday 10-07-2023

+Tuesday 11-07-2023

+Wednesday 12-07-2023

+Thursday 13-07-2023

+Friday 14-07-2023

+### END OF WEEK 5 REVIEW